codegdo/checkin/docs/pg/00_pg_setup.md

 ## Create a New Server

-1. Begin by creating a new PostgreSQL server instance and give it the name "checkin_localhost."
+1. Start by creating a new PostgreSQL server instance and name it "checkin_localhost."

+- By default, PostgreSQL comes with a superuser named `postgres`.
+- When launching the pgAdmin client for the first time, make sure to set a master password.

 ## Connect Using DataGrid or PGAdmin